Birds

 Southerly species

-The southern species generally are found in Kejimkujik’s hardwood forests.
-These species include the Scarlet Tanager, Great Crested Flycatcher (which has been proven to breed), and the Wood Thrush (which is recorded sporadically).
+The southern species are generally found in Kejimkujik’s hardwood forests.
+These species include the scarlet tanager, great crested flycatcher, and the wood thrush.
 All are rare birds in Nova Scotia.

 Gray jay